learning-more/rapidology-plugin/README.md

 notification bars-no design or coding skills required!

 Requires Wordpress version of at least 3.5, tested up to 4.5.
-The current stable tag is 1.4.3.
+The Current stable tag is 1.4.4.

 [See more at Rapidology.com](http://www.rapidology.com/)